Can’t touch this: Real slot machines controlled online

 Joe Lupo, Hard Rock’s Atlantic City president, said the remote-controlled slots are the natural outgrowth of live-dealer tables games that have been growing in popularity in Atlantic City over the past six years.

 “Credibility and transparency have been paramount to seeing online gaming move forward,” Lupo said.
-“The different between seeing a computer image as opposed to the kind of machine that a customer has been playing for years, it may be easier to understand.”
+“The difference between seeing a computer image as opposed to the kind of machine that a customer has been playing for years, it may be easier to understand.”

 Online or in person, slots work the same way.
 Their foundation is technology called a random number generator, which does exactly that: comes up with numbers at random.
 State gambling regulators put the devices through extensive investigation and testing to ensure the integrity of the games.

-The new machines at Hard Rock are no different: they are the same type of machines that exist by the thousands on the casino floor, only they are connected to the internet so that they can be activated online.
+The new machines at Hard Rock are no different: They are the same type of machines that exist by the thousands on the casino floor, only they are connected to the internet so that they can be activated online.

-Players with a valid internet gambling account with Hard Rock can access the new machines through the casino’s online gambling web site.
+Players with a valid internet gambling account with Hard Rock can access the new machines through the casino’s online gambling website.
 If all 12 machines are occupied by other players, others can join a queue waiting for one of them to become available.
 While they’re waiting, they can still play online slots or table games, Lupo said.

 Spajic said another potential benefit is the ability to play popular slot machines that have not been made available online previously.